Fantom-Factory/afMorphia/readme.md

 ### Datastore

-A [Datastore](http://repo.status302.com/doc/afMorphia/Datastore.html) wraps a [Mongo Collection](http://repo.status302.com/doc/afMongo/Collection.html) and is your gateway to reading and saving Fantom objects to the MongoDB.
+A [Datastore](http://repo.status302.com/doc/afMorphia/Datastore.html) wraps a [Mongo Collection](http://repo.status302.com/doc/afMongo/Collection.html) and is your gateway to saving and reading Fantom objects to / from the MongoDB.

-Each `Datastore` instance is specific to an Entity type, so to Inject a `Datastore` you need to specify which Entity it is associated with.
-Use the `@Inject` facet to do this.
+Each `Datastore` instance is specific to an Entity type, so to inject a `Datastore` you need to specify which Entity it is associated with.
+Use the `@Inject.type` attribute to do this.
 Example:

     @Inject { type=User# }
     Datastore datastore